TJBChris/YTReference/rom/xtide/README.md

 Images:

-* 1000rlx_xtide_rom.bin - 1000 RLX XT-IDE Universal BIOS offset by 4000H (set card to C800H, this will cause ROM to show up at CC00H)
+* 1000rlx_xtide_rom.bin - 1000 RLX XT-IDE Universal BIOS offset by 4000H (set card to C800H, this will cause ROM to show up at CC00H).
+Be sure to use SETUPRLX.COM to set the boot device to Disk and disconnect the internal XTA hard disk.